jens-limbach/SSv2-custom-sample-object/README.md

 - Add the related entity and document flow topics
 - Add a service for "custom key metrics"
 - Add example for multiple error messages including warnings and info messages
-- Add an example of a custom UI to create samples from opportunity to this tutorial
-- Add a custom UI as mashup in the sample UI (like some charts)
 - Add more explanations around the connections in package.json and the cloud sdk
 - Add few more screenshots to certain sections